UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Adele_Goldberg.md

 Press.
-I started the History of Computing Series, where we did about five conferences, and the very first one was the History of Personal Workstations, and so I edited the book, sort of setting the tone for what would happen in the subsequent books.\[3\] It was a good project, although an expensive project.
+I started the History of Computing Series, where we did about five conferences, and the very first one was the History of Personal Workstations, and so I edited the book, sort of setting the tone for what would happen in the subsequent books.\3\ It was a good project, although an expensive project.
 History books do not always sell: people don’t read history, and history books don’t sell broadly, but they’re really important things to do, as you know.
-We formed a partnership with Addison-Wesley to be the distributor/publisher, but it’s an ACM Press book.
+We formed a partnership with Addison-Wesley to be the distributorpublisher, but it’s an ACM Press book.
 As editor, I received royalties, but I returned all the money to ACM to be used to fund ACM memberships for female computer science students.